 2 Closed session Include a summary of the proposal for the closed session arrangements.
 Two days of meetings should be allowed for.
 Include details of what is planned for simultaneous interpretation.
 3 Public events Hosts are not obliged to run a public conference but may choose to do so.
 If a public conference is part of the proposal please explain your plans.
+It is not necessary to name particular themes, topics or speakers.
+However, it will be helpful to outline details such as the planned duration, whether the event will be a single stream or multi-stream conference, and approximately how many sessions/panels/speakers might be anticipated.
 Hosts that do not themselves plan to run a public conference may nonetheless facilitate the efforts of a third party to run a major public conference on days before or after the closed session (not billed as the International Conference but benefitting from its presence).
-If such a conference is part of your proposal please explain your plans.
+If such a conference is part of your proposal please explain your plans and whether any commitments in principle have been obtained from third parties.
 4 Side events Explain any plans to promote or facilitate side events.
-There is usually interest from other organisations and groups (e.g. civil society, industry groups and other networks of DPAs) in holding small side events.
-It is not the host's responsibility to organise such events but their viability may depend upon some facilitation by the host.
+There is usually interest from other organisations and groups (e.g. civil society and other networks) in holding small side events.
+It is not the host's responsibility to organise such events but their viability may depend upon some facilitation (e.g. to provide rooms for non-commercial events).